Special-K-s-Flightsim-Bots/DCSServerBot/plugins/mission/README.md

 ## Auto-Scanning
-If you set _AUTOSCAN = true_ n your BOT section of dcsserverbot.ini, all miz files that were added into the Missions directory of your server (for instance via a Google Drive) will be auto-added to your mission list.
+If you set _AUTOSCAN = true_ n your BOT section of dcsserverbot.ini, all miz files that were added into the Missions folder of your DCS-server (for instance via a Google Drive) will be auto-added to your mission list.

 ## Discord Commands